Beloit offers great access to biking, hiking, birding and water trails.Click here to download Beloit Trails Guide & Map

 Turtle Creek Greenway Nature & Ski Trails

 Features: These trails offer you a way to get into nature right in the city!
 The mowed trails wind through woods following the contours of Turtle Creek.
 Wildlife sightings are frequent, including deer, fox, and hawks.
 There are varying options of trail length, with different loops available at different access points.
 Cross Country Ski Trails are groomed in the winter.
-The city offers snowshoe rentals at our Leisure Services office (click for details).
 No restrooms available.

 Deerfield Estates Trail – Length: 2.63 miles – (Canterbury Dr., Deerfield and Sarah Ln., Creek Rd. and W. Hart Rd.)